NitorCreations/OperationChina2013/README.md

 All of the source of the slides in the presentation are markdown.
 If you run out of markdown features, you can just put in html as with the [video](src/main/resources/markdown/36_oracle_event.md).

-The presentation can be controlled with either a keyboard or a Nintendo Wii controller:
+The presentation can be controlled with a keyboard, a Nintendo Wii controller or a browser:

 * Up key, Wiimote direction button up or the gesture "up": Fast transition forward
     * Just rotate to the rotation of the target slide and move it into place